The inheritance tax threshold for 2023/24 is £325,000. Anything over the threshold is liable to 40% tax – but it doesn’t apply to every case.

-The inheritance tax threshold for 2020/21 is £325,000 – this is also known as the nil rate band.
-If you’re the executor or administrator of an estate worth over £325,000, you may need to arrange for inheritance tax to be paid.
+The inheritance tax threshold for individuals in 2023/24 is £325,000 – this is also known as the nil rate band.
+This is expected to be frozen until 5 April 2028.

 How much is inheritance tax?